 CLEAPSS is the designated health and safety adviser for science and technology.
 The Association for Physical Education (AfPE) is the source of health and safety advice for physical education school sport and physical activities.
-Where necessary, health and safety issues will be escalated to the MAT.
+Where necessary, health and safety issues will be escalated to the MAT through the Health and Safety Committees or an appropriate escalation process for emergencies or urgent matters.

-4.7 Provision of an effective joint consultative process
+3.7 Provision of an effective joint consultative process

-School health and safety committees will meet at least once per term and will include representation from the school governing committee.
+School health and safety committees will meet at least once per term and will include representation from the local governing committee.
 Terms of reference set out the membership of this committee to ensure representation from all relevant parties.
-These committees will report to the Estates Manager and Board of Directors via the school governor representative, who will ensure that concerns are considered and addressed within a clear action plan, with identified responsibilities and target dates.
+These committees will report to the Head of Estates and Board of Directors via the ELT, who will ensure that concerns are considered and addressed within a clear action plan, with identified responsibilities and target dates.

 The committee membership will include (as a minimum) the Headteacher (or Deputy), a school governor, a member of teaching staff, a member of the support staff, a Trade Union representative where available, as well as the Estates / Site Manager.
-The Estates Manager will endeavour to attend at least one meeting per year and the H&S Consultant upon request.
+The Head of Estates will endeavour to attend at least one meeting per year and the H&S Consultant upon request.
 A representative of shared site users will be invited to attend.

 Each member of the committee has a responsibility to cascade H&S information downwards and upwards within the organisation.
-A site-walk and fire drill will have been carried out as well as the statutory inspection matrix completed prior to the committee meeting so they can be discussed in the committee meeting and any resulting changes in process or good practice can be implemented in school and shared across the MAT.
+The Headteacher will ensure that a site-walk and fire drill will have been carried out as well as the statutory inspection matrix completed prior to the committee meeting so they can be discussed in the committee meeting and any resulting changes in process or good practice can be implemented in school and shared across the MAT.